 So-called ‘honour’-based crimes are categorised by the Government as a form of domestic violence.
 An ‘honour’-based crime is a crime that is, or has been explained by the perpetrator of the crime as being, committed as a consequence of the need to protect or defend the honour of the family.

 Protecting the honour of family and kin is fundamental to Middle East societies.
-In a culture in which bonds between people count for so much.
-Having a good reputation contributes to you and your family members prestige or status.
-Honour (sheref) it derives from a variety of sources.
-Hard work, wealth and generosity all bring honour and there is a rigorous compulsion upon women to retain their virginity and later to refrain from extra marital sexual relationships.
-They have to keep cirh (female honour) free from contamination of all costs but similar restrictions do not apply to men.
-Considerable numbers of whom visit prostitutes in the town and the cities with comparative freedom with no degradation of a man’s honour because she is nothing anyway.
+In a culture in which bonds between people count for so much, having a good reputation contributes to you and your family members prestige or status.
+Honour (sheref) derives from a variety of sources; hard work, wealth and generosity all bring honour, and there is a rigorous compulsion upon women to retain their virginity and later to refrain from extra marital sexual relationships.
+In society, women are expected to keep cirh (female honour) free from ‘contamination’ at all costs, however similar restrictions do not apply to men.
+Conversley, it is commonly reported that men visit prostitutes in the town and the cities with comparative freedom, and aren’t subjected to similar degradation of their ‘honour’ on this basis.